 The Title IX Officer or designee has the discretion to determine whether a complaint is appropriate for Alternative Resolution and may propose Alternative Resolution to the Complainant as an option.
-In some cases, tThe Complainant may then seek Alternative Resolution in lieu of an investigation and adjudication.
+The Complainant may then seek Alternative Resolution in lieu of an investigation and adjudication.

 Alternative Resolution is a process whereby remedies and interventions may serve to address the alleged Prohibited Conduct without proceeding to an investigation and adjudication.
-Alternative Resolution is not appropriate for complaints involving sexual voicence, including sexual eassault.
+Alternative Resolution is not appropriate for complaints involving Sexual Violence, including Sexual Assault.
 Neither party is required to accept responsibility for the alleged Prohibited Conduct in order to proceed with Alternative Resolution.
-The parties may decide not to proceed with Alternative Resolution and may request an investigation and adjudication at any time.
-The Title IX Officer or designee has the discretion to determine whether a complaint is appropriate for Alternative Resolution and The Title IX Officer retains discretion to terminate an ongoing Alternative Resolution process at any time.
+The parties may decide not to proceed with

+Alternative Resolution and may request an investigation and adjudication at any time.
+The Title IX Officer retains discretion to terminate an ongoing Alternative Resolution process at any time.